To witness. To inspire. To connect.

 2019 — Squid, Anilao, Philippines

 On December 23, 2019, I did my first official blackwater dive in Anilao.
-Many experienced photographers are used to seeing this squid, one of the most common blackwater creatures in the Indo-Pacific.
-But as a beginner, I was in awe of every detail.
-When it suddenly swam toward me, I instinctively hit the shutter.
-My strobes weren’t working that night, so I had to rely on a flashlight and camera adjustments to get enough exposure.
+While many experienced photographers are used to seeing this common squid, I was in awe of every detail.
+When it suddenly swam toward me, I hit the shutter without thinking.
 I didn’t expect much until I saw the image: a burst of ink frozen mid-water, like a brushstroke in motion.
-That’s what blackwater diving taught me from the very beginning: expect the unexpected.
+From the very beginning, blackwater taught me to expect the unexpected.

 -